tunzor/python-music-trivia/README.md

     ```

 ## `playlistconverter.py` usage
-The converter tool will take in a Spotify playlist and create a tab-separated file (`.tsv`) in the format required by the app.
+The converter tool will take in a Spotify playlist (full URL or ID) and create two tab-separated (`.tsv`) files: a track info file formatted for the web app and an answer file that can be loaded into a spreadsheet editor (Excel, Google Sheets, etc.) for tracking player points.
 ```
 $ python playlistconverter.py -h
-usage: playlistconverter.py [-h] [--url URL] [--id ID]
+usage: playlistconverter.py [-h] [--url URL] [--id ID] [--shuffle]

 Convert a spotify playlist into a csv file for loading into the pyspotify music trivia.